 Why does honey have an endless shelf life?

 Raw honey is one of the few foods that don’t spoil.
 Archeologists have found Egyptian tombs with pots of honey still preserved and edible.
-Honey has a very low moisture quality, along with natural sugar and organic acid lending to its ability to avoid bacteria.
+Honey has a very low moisture quality, along with natural sugar and a certain type of organic acid that lends to its ability in avoiding bacteria.

-When bees gather nectar they vibrate flapping their wings and flight muscles to reduce the moisture from the nectar.
+When bees gather nectar they vibrate by flapping their wings and flight muscles which reduces the moisture from the nectar.
 During this process, their stomach produces an enzyme substance called glucose oxidase.
 When the bee regurgitates the nectar the by-product breaks down the glucose oxidase to gluconic acid and hydrogen peroxide.
 This prevents bacterial growth and its forever lasting quality, both in the comb and as stored container honey.

 Does honey have medicinal properties?

 Yes.
 One of the most effective aspects used with honey is for wound healing within the medical industry.
 Using honey as a wound barrier bandage allows the wound to heal without adding extra moisture.

 The honey bandage draws moisture from the wound, while it lets off hydrogen peroxide solution into the wound for healing.
 Honey that has been filtered by heating though loses these very important healing properties and its shelf life.